s-bose7/csv-uploader/docs/schema.md

 - source (VARCHAR)
 - first_name (VARCHAR)
 - position (VARCHAR)
-- organization_id (INTEGER, FK > Organization.id)
+- organization_id (INTEGER, FK > Organizations.id)
-- club_id (INTEGER, FK > Club.id)
+- club_id (INTEGER, FK > Clubs.id)

 ### Clubs
 - id (SERIAL, PK)
 - name (VARCHAR)
 - created_at (TIMESTAMP)
 - updated_at (TIMESTAMP)
-- organization_id (INTEGER, FK > Organization.id)
+- organization_id (INTEGER, FK > Organizations.id)

 ## Relationships

 ### Organizations
-- One organization can belong to one segment (N to 1)
+- One organization can belong to one segments (N to 1)
-- One organization can have many agent (1 to N)
+- One organization can have many agents (1 to N)
-- One organization can have many contact (1 to N)
+- One organization can have many contacts (1 to N)
-- One organization can have many club (1 to N)
+- One organization can have many clubs (1 to N)

 ### Agents
-- One agent belongs to one organization (N to 1)
+- One agent belongs to one organizations (N to 1)
-- One agent belongs to one contact (1 to 1)
+- One agent belongs to one contacts (1 to 1)
-- One agent belongs to one club (N to 1)
+- One agent belongs to one clubs (N to 1)

 ### Segments
-- One segment can have many organization (1 to N)
+- One segment can have many organizations (1 to N)

 ### Contacts
 - One contact belongs to one organization (N to 1)